 Store what is left in airtight containers.
 The next day it will likely be quite thick.
 You can thin it out with some broth and reheat in the microwave.

-OR you can leave it thick and form it into sort of potato cakes.
+OR you can leave it thick and form it into sort of fried mashed potatoes.
 Heat a bit of oil in a pan on the stovetop and fry them up!
 Get them crispy on the outside and serve with a bit of cheese melted on top.
 YUM.

 Slow Cooker Hoppin John recipe